SAP-samples/ui5-cap-event-app/README.md

 ## References

+Regarding TypeScript and UI5, all information is bundled at [https://sap.github.io/ui5-typescript](https://sap.github.io/ui5-typescript/).

-Other projects demonstrating similar use-cases:
+Other projects demonstrating similar application use-cases:

 * https://github.com/vobu/ui5-cap - a repository showcasing the use of UI5 Tooling, CAP + UIveri5-based testing in an app for media upload and preview (as presented at UI5conBE in Feb 2020) by Volker Buzek.
 * https://blogs.sap.com/2020/07/08/ui5-freestyle-app-in-cap - a UI5 freestyle app in CAP, with approuter, by Wouter Lemaire.